Domain-specific architecture: DSA for deep neural networks

-One of the application domains where DSA have found the most amount of success is that of artificial intelligence.
+One of the application domains where DSA have found the most success is that of artificial intelligence.
 In particular, several architectures have been developed for the acceleration of Deep Neural Networks (DNN).
 In the following sections, we report some examples.

 TPU

 Google's TPU was developed in 2015 to accelerate DNN inference since the company projected that the use of voice search would require to double the computational resources allocated at the time for neural network inference.

 The TPU was designed to be a co-processor communicating via a PCIe bus, to be easily incorporated in existing servers.
 It is primarily a matrix-multiplication engine following a CISC (Complex Instruction Set Computer) ISA.
 The multiplication engine uses systolic execution to save energy, reducing the number of writes to SRAM.

-The TPU was fabricated with a 28-nm process and clocked at 700MHz.
+The TPU was fabricated with a 28-nm process and clocked at 700 MHz.
 The portion of the application that runs on the TPU is implemented in TensorFlow.

 The TPU computes primarily reduced precision integers, which further contributes to energy savings and increased performance.